GeekOnSkates/NVScript/README.md

 ## License

 Both NVDA and AutoHotKey use "GNU General Public License, version 2".
-I'm not much of a legal beagle, more of a code monkey, so I'm not sure what that means in English other than "it's open source".
+I'm not much of a legal beagle, really just a code monkey, so I'm not sure what that means in English other than "it's open source".
 But since both use the same license, I think it's safe to assume that NVScript has the same license.